FOSSEE/st-scripts/matrices/script.rst

 ..
 R15

-Due to size mismatch the multiplication could not be done and it returned an error,
+Due to size mismatch, the multiplication could not be done and it returned an error.

 Now let us see an example for matrix multiplication.
 For doing matrix multiplication we need to have two matrices of the order n by m and m